 Chapter 2.
 Sentences with Variables.
 Chapter 2 deals with sentences with variables.
 What do they say?
 How does logic apply to them?
-How can they be translated into other mathematical sentences which appear different, but express the same meaning, but in a more convenient arrangement?
+How can they be translated into other mathematical sentences which appear different, but express the same meaning?
 Mathematicians "translate" all the time, but hardly notice the process since they are fluent in Mathematics.

 Students have seen some of Chapter 2 already in Chapter 1 because they have seen variables and connectives in action.
 Chapter 2 asks students to recognize and master all the mathematical usages of variables.
 This mastery is a tremendous accomplishment.
+They have learned to read!